openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 <td style="color: #ffffff; text-align: center; vertical-align: top; width: 36px;" >[![](http://wiki.opensuse.org/images/thumb/7/7f/OWN-oxygen-EditorsNote_draft02.png/48px-OWN-oxygen-EditorsNote_draft02.png)](http://wiki.opensuse.org/File:OWN-oxygen-EditorsNote_draft02.png)
 </td>

 <td style="margin: 0pt;" > Welcome to issue # 124 of [openSUSE Weekly News](http://wiki.opensuse.org/openSUSE:Weekly_News).
 Now the twentieth Week goes to the End, and we are pleased to announce our new issue.
 One of the important things in this week was the Milestone 7 release from 11.3.
-IÂ´ve just tried it out, and it is very good.
+I´ve just tried it out, and it is very good.
 If you have some Space on your HD and you would like to test, it would be great.
 You can make a full Installation or you test it via VirtualBox.
 If you find a Bug, you can report it to bugzilla.opensuse.org.
 Through that you can help us to make OUR Distribution better.
 So we're hoping, that you like the new Weekly News.
 We wish you many joy by reading it...
 </td>
 </tr>
 </tbody>